Helping Your Child With Lupus: From Team Care to Sun Smarts

 For more information on Nationwide Children’s Hospital Rheumatology Team Care, Services and Research, click here.

-Cagri Yidirim Toruner, MD is an attending physician at Nationwide Children’s Hospital Division of Rheumatology and an Assistant Professor in the Department of Pediatrics at The Ohio State University College of Medicine.
+Cagri Yidirim Toruner, MD is an attending physician at Nationwide Children’s Hospital Division of Rheumatology and an assistant professor in pediatrics at The Ohio State University College of Medicine.
 Dr. Toruner attended medical school at Hacettepe University, Ankara, Turkey.

 Browse by Author